avt613/Image-Face-Recognition/README.md

 # Image-Face-Recognition
+WARNING: This program does not work well on the Heroku web app as it can use more than 0.5GB RAM which is what Heroku free plan is limited to.

 Using face recognition to identify people in photos

 you can download this and run it with "gunicorn app:app"